Appointment, reappointment, promotion and tenure

 Individuals with appropriate levels of academic or industry experience may be appointed at the rank of Associate Professor of Teaching, Associate Professor, Professor of Teaching or Professor.

 Lecturers are also continuing members of the faculty bargaining unit, hired into term appointments.
 They have responsibilities associated with teaching and service.

 Faculty members have access to a number of resources available to guide them in gaining reappointment, tenure, and promotion.
-The most important of these is your Head, who is available to help you prepare your case and provide counsel.
-Also, the Faculty's environment fosters collaboration between junior and senior colleagues in each department, many of whom will be eager to assist you and provide mentorship in connection with tenure and promotion.
+The most important of these is your Head or Director, who is available to help you prepare your case and provide counsel.
+Also, the Faculty's environment fosters collaboration between junior and senior colleagues in each department and school, many of whom will be eager to assist you and provide mentorship in connection with tenure and promotion.
 Additional support is available from the Dean's Office and the Faculty Association.

 The Faculty Association

 The Faculty Association represents faculty, including all tenure-stream ranks, lecturers, sessional lecturers, librarians, and program directors in extended learning.
 The Association undertakes collective bargaining on salaries and economic benefits on behalf of its members, and represents members in grievances and arbitration.